ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/smooth_vs_non_smooth.png" alt="Smooth vs non-smooth functions">
 </p>

 So, how do we impose smoothness?
-First, let's say that we define a distribution over the function's values at a finite yet arbitrary set of points, say $$x_1, x_2, \ldots, x_N$$.
-So, although we talk about functions, we use really long vectors to model them.
-You need to understand that every point $$x_1, x_2, \ldots, x_N$$ is treated as a random variable, and the joint probability distribution of $$x_1, x_2, \ldots, x_N$$ is a multivariate normal distribution.
+First, let's say that although we talk about the distribution over functions, in reality we define the distribution over the function's values at a finite yet arbitrary set of points, say $$x_1, x_2, \ldots, x_N$$.
+Hence, although we model functions as really long vectors.
+You also need to understand that every point $$x_1, x_2, \ldots, x_N$$ is treated as a random variable, and the joint probability distribution of $$x_1, x_2, \ldots, x_N$$ is a multivariate normal distribution.
 Let that sink in for a moment.
-To generate the following function, we set up a 120-variate normal distribution and took a 120-variate sample from it, and that was a long y vector that corresponds to our function.
+To generate the following function, we set up a 120-variate normal distribution and took a singe 120-variate sample from it, and that was a long $$y$$ vector that corresponds to our function.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/function_as_vector.png" alt="Function as vector">